-|Business Lines of Credit||Business lines of credit don’t work like most other types of small business loans (though lines of credit are not technically loans).
+|Business Lines of Credit||Business lines of credit don’t work like most other types of small business loans.

 Instead of qualifying for and receiving money upfront, you’ll qualify for a maximum amount.
 Then, you can draw as much as you need from the pool of funds, and you’ll only pay interest on that amount.
 As you pay it back, you can draw those funds again.